xplosionmind/old.tommi.space/_notes/public/Notes on Ten Arguments For Deleting Your Social Media Accounts.md

 - BUMMER deemphasizes our uniqueness - `p.
 48`
 - LinkedIn is BUMMER, too, but it’s not **as** harmful to users because it earns money by connecting employers with hires rather than by manipulating people to make purchases or change behaviors - `p.
 49-50`

-> What we need is *anything* that£s real beyond social pretensions that people can focus on instead of becoming assholes - `p.
+> What we need is *anything* that’s real beyond social pretensions that people can focus on instead of becoming assholes - `p.
 51`

 - If Twitter ceased operations tomorrow, Trump would become a nicer person - `p.
 52`